Pregnancy puts you at much higher risk than most people for complications from flu.

 Normally, people who get the flu recover within a few days to two weeks.
 But for a few, the flu can lead to life-threatening complications such as pneumonia and even death.

 The good news is that there are things you can do to help protect yourself from the flu.
-The first is to get vaccinated for flu.
-Talk to your healthcare provider about the vaccine and other ways to stay healthy.
+The first is to get vaccinated against the flu.
+Talk to your health care provider about the vaccine and other ways to stay healthy.

 Learn as much as you can, not only to protect yourself, but to protect your baby after he or she is born.
 Infants from birth to 6 months of age are too young to get flu vaccines.
 And the flu can lead to dangerous health problems for infants.

 Flu Vaccines during Pregnancy